 ◦ Online Application ▾

-Your business must have accounts set up and be in good standing with the following entities before registering with Workforce Development Training Fund
+1. Your business must have accounts set up and be in good standing with the following entities BEFORE creating an account with Workforce Development Training Fund

 - Secretary of State - allow up to 7-15 day for processing

 - Workers' Compensation and Unemployment Insurance - allow up to 2-4 weeks for processing

 - Wyoming at Work - allow up to 5 business days for processing; however, if Workers' Compensation or Unemployment Insurance accounts are not set up, the Wyoming at Work verification process may take longer as these accounts are required to complete the Wyoming at Work account set up.